silverstripe/silverstripe-comments/docs/en/Configuration.md

 	Commenting::set_config_value('SiteTree', 'use_gravatar', true);

 The default size is 80 pixels, as per the gravatar site if the 's' parameter is omitted.
 To change this add the following (again to mysite/_config.php):

 	Commenting::set_config_value('SiteTree', 'gravatar_size', 40);

+If the email address used to comment does not have a gravatar, it is possible to configure the default image shown.
+Valid values can be found at http://gravatar.com/site/implement/images/, and at the time of writing are the
+following:

+* 404: do not load any image if none is associated with the email hash, instead return an HTTP 404 (File Not Found) response.
+* mm: (mystery-man) a simple, cartoon-style silhouetted outline of a person (does not vary by email hash).
+* identicon: a geometric pattern based on an email hash
+* monsterid: a generated 'monster' with different colors, faces, etc
+* wavatar: generated faces with differing features and backgrounds
+* retro: awesome generated, 8-bit arcade-style pixelated faces
+* blank: a transparent PNG image (border added to HTML below for demonstration purposes)

+To change the default image style, add the following to mysite/_config.php

+    Commenting::set_config_value('SiteTree', 'gravatar_default', 'retro');

+The rating of the image can be changed by adding a line similar to this to mysite/_config.php

+    Commenting::set_config_value('SiteTree', 'gravatar_rating', 'r');

+Vald values for rating are as follows:

+* g: suitable for display on all websites with any audience type.
+* pg: may contain rude gestures, provocatively dressed individuals, the lesser swear words, or mild violence.
+* r: may contain such things as harsh profanity, intense violence, nudity, or hard drug use.
+* x: may contain hardcore sexual imagery or extremely disturbing violence.